skutch30/space-vis/README.md

 **A demo of the visualization can be found at https://www.youtube.com/watch?v=8JDMmEnQR5o**.

-*_There are numerous unnamed moons recently discovered in the 21st century, however I opted to omit these for the purpose of this visualization._
+*_There are a multitude of unnamed moons recently discovered in the 21st century, however I opted to omit these for the purpose of this visualization._

 ## II.
 Running the server
 To run the server, open Terminal (for Mac) or Command Prompt (for Windows).